-Increases your search rank with Google
+Increases your search engine rank with Google

 Since 2014, Google has ranked websites with installed SSL certificates higher than those without.
-In addition, Google Chrome has announced from July 2018 that it will start to show all HTTP sites as not secure, regardless if you are an ecommerce or data collecting site.
+In addition, Google Chrome has announced from July 2018 that it will start to show all HTTP sites as not secure, regardless if you are an eCommerce or data collecting site.

 Passwords are protected